Your Virtual Green Tea House

 This has been its policy for 30 years.
 If a visit to a grower raises questions regarding food safety, and these questions can’t be answered properly or compliance assured, the grower is dropped from the supplier list.

-Tea Research - Our Japanese producer conducts a wide variety of research to maintain and improve production and product quality.
+Our Japanese producer conducts a wide variety of research to maintain and improve production and product quality.
 It strives to improve processing raw materials and blended ingredients.

 1. Central Research Institute